Summary

 - atopic disease

-- respiratory viral infections in early life
+- respiratory tract infections in early life

-- serum eosinophilia (4% or greater)
+- serum eosinophilia

-- family history of asthma
+- family history of asthma or atopy

-- passive or active cigarette smoking or vaping
+- passive or active cigarette smoking

 - abnormal lung function and airway hyper-responsiveness

-- outdoor air pollution
+- indoor and outdoor air pollution

-- female sex
+- male sex

 - obesity